linpengcheng/PurefunctionPipelineDataflow/README.md

       under the premise of ensuring independence, and ensure the continuity and efficiency of task execution.
-    - Communication, coordination and conflict management have great damage to performance, and it can minimize these damages.
+    - Communication, coordination and conflict management have great damage to performance, and it can reduce these damages to a minimum through unified scheduling and Empowerment ("Fire-and-Forget").
     - Improve the efficiency of parallel, concurrency, distributed, asynchronous, etc.
     - Unified the architecture of parallel, concurrent,